“Should I travel solo in Africa or take an overland tour?”

 Backpacking Africa Independently

 There is a vicious rumour going around that you need to take a tour if you want to travel in Africa.
 This is not true.
-It is very possible to backpack through most African countries by yourself.
+It is very possible to backpack through most African countries by yourself – with varying levels of ease.

 What do you mean by backpacking Africa independently?